J - General Requirements for Undergraduate Degrees

 J-7-a.
 Concurrent Degrees

 A student may concurrently pursue degrees in one or more colleges.
-For exceptions to this rule, see general studies in part 4.
+For exceptions to this rule, see General Studies.
 In addition to the university requirements, students must fulfill the departmental and college requirements for all degrees.

 J-7-b.
 Subsequent Degrees

 Students who have earned a baccalaureate degree and who wish to complete the requirements for a subsequent degree must earn at least 15 credits as an undergraduate student after completion of the previous baccalaureate degree, and they must fulfill the university, departmental, and college requirements for the second degree.
-For exceptions to this regulation, see general studies in part 4.
+For exceptions to this regulation, see General Studies.

 J-8.
 Degree with Double Major